kodira/android-sdk/README.md

 # android-sdk
 Docker image to build Android apps.

-Images are automatically built and published to GitHub Container Registry when a git tag is pushed.
+Images are automatically built and published to GitHub Container Registry **only** when a git tag is pushed (not on commits to master).

 ## Usage